 NTCC uses a variety of means to inform students and employees about campus security, crime prevention, and personal safety principles applicable on- or off-campus.
-The college and/or the Department of Public Safety may conducts safety event semi-annually on a relevant topic (e.g., safeguarding identity, physical defense tactics, etc.).
+One example is our quarterly safety trainings on various safety topics that impact the college environment.
+The college and/or the Department of Public Safety conducts safety events annually in conjunction with wellness activities on a relevant topic (e.g., drug and alcohol awareness and safety, physical defense tactics, etc.).
 Additionally, various college brochures and publications such as this one include campus crime prevention and safety information.
 Students and employees may report to the Department of Public Safety for individual personal safety issues and advice.
 Finally, NTCC may post information on its social media outlets that addresses present issues of campus safety, based on current events and/or situations at other colleges and universities.